-Andrew, a Democrat, was the representative for Massachusetts's 3rd congressional district from 1891 to 1893.
+Andrew was the representative for Massachusetts’s 3rd congressional district and was a Democrat.
+He served from 1891 to 1893.

-He was previously the representative for Massachusetts's 3rd congressional district (1889-1891).
+He was previously the representative for Massachusetts’s 3rd congressional district as a Democrat from 1889 to 1891.

 From Dec 1889 to Mar 1893, Andrew missed 397 of 891 roll call votes, which is 44.6%.
 This is worse than the median of 34.2% among the lifetime records of representatives serving in Mar 1893.
 The chart below reports missed votes over time.